loader image

 %

-of community-based supervision orders supervised by the Justice Service were successfully completed – an increase of 11% from the previous year.
+of community-based supervision orders supervised by the Justice Service were successfully completed from 77% the previous year.

 Community-based supervision orders aim to address the root causes of offending, reduce reoffering, and promote positive behavioural changes and healthier lifestyles.
 Justice services support individuals to secure stable housing, access employment or vocational training, and develop skills that support rehabilitation and reintegration into the community.